On analytic contravariant functors on free groups: Introduction

 \section{Introduction}

 Functors from the category $\gr$ of finitely-generated free groups to abelian groups arise in nature.
-For instance, any functor from pointed topological spaces to abelian groups yields a functor of $\gr$, via precomposition with the classifying space functor $G \mapsto BG$; the example of higher Hochschild homology was studied in \cite{PV} inspired in part by the work of Turchin and Willwacher \cite{MR3982870}.
-This underlines the interest of having a good understanding of functors on $\gr$.
+For instance, any functor from pointed topological spaces to abelian groups yields a functor on $\gr$, via precomposition with the classifying space functor $G \mapsto BG$; the example of higher Hochschild homology was studied in \cite{PV} inspired in part by the work of Turchin and Willwacher \cite{MR3982870}.
+This underlines the interest of having a good understanding of functors on $\gr$ and, in particular, motivated this project.

-Here we focus upon the structure of the category $\fcatk[\gr]$ of functors on $\gr$ with values in $\kring$-vector spaces, together with its contravariant counterpart, $\fcatk[\gr\op]$, where $\kring$ is a field of characteristic zero.
-The main purpose of the paper is to give a more linear description of these categories; this involves placing restrictions on the functors considered.
+Throughout, $\kring$ is taken to be a field of characteristic zero.
+The focus is upon the structure of the category $\fcatk[\gr]$ of functors from $\gr$ to $\kring$-vector spaces, together with its contravariant counterpart, $\fcatk[\gr\op]$.
+The main purpose of the paper is to give a more linear description of these categories; this requires placing restrictions on the functors considered.

 In the contravariant case, we work with the full subcategory $\f_\omega (\gr\op; \kring)$ of analytic functors.
-Analytic functors are defined using the notion of polynomial functor (cf. \cite{MR3340364}), generalizing that introduced by Eilenberg and MacLane for functors on additive categories.
-For each $d \in \nat$, this gives the subcategory $\fpoly{d}{\gr\op}$ of polynomial functors of degree $d$.
+Analytic functors are defined using the notion of polynomial functor (cf. \cite{MR3340364}), generalizing that introduced by Eilenberg and MacLane for functors on additive categories \cite{MR65162}.
+For each $d \in \nat$, this gives the subcategory $\fpoly{d}{\gr\op}$ of polynomial functors of degree at most $d$.
 Every functor $F \in \ob \fcatk[\gr\op]$ admits a canonical filtration

-where $\pgrop_d F$ is the largest degree $d$ polynomial subfunctor of $F$.
+where $\pgrop_d F$ is the largest degree $\leq d$ polynomial subfunctor of $F$.
 The functor $F$ is said to be analytic if it is the colimit of its subfunctors $\pgrop_d F$.